arnica-ext/GitGoat/README.md

 * 5 users named miker-gg (a.k.a.
 Mike Roservice) archie-gg (a.k.a.
 Archie Tekkt), billdp-gg (a.k.a.
 Bill De Pipeline), codeyf-gg (a.k.a.
 Codey Fie) and debu-gg (a.k.a.
 Deb Ugeen) as members in the organization and the teams.
 * Many commits by the users in the last 12 months.
 Keep in mind that the commit dates are vary, but there is only a single push by every user to the relevant repository.

+# How to use GitGoat

+## Avoid changing the built-in repositories visibility
+GitGoat generates **valid** and invalid secrets to test hardcoded secrets detectors. **Please keep the repositories private** in order to avoid a situation where GitHub blocks the valid secrets when they are exposed publicly.

+## Everything else is Kosher
+Well... do whatever you want with it...

 # Contribute to GitGoat
 GitGoat is open sourced to the community in order to encourage everyone to test security products in a rapid fashion without impacting the production operations.
 In return, please open issues, create pull requests, or simply add us to the watch list to follow our enhancements in this project.